-Redis Enterprise Software (RS)
+Redis Enterprise Software

-What is Redis Enterprise Software?
+What is Redis Enterprise?

 Redis on Flash

 If a node fails, the data is seamlessly served from a replacement node in the cluster without human intervention.
-RS technology is capable of automatically handling node failures, Redis failures, and proxy failures.
-Auto-failover is carried out within a few seconds.
-Learn more about High Availability in RS.
+Redis Enterprise can automatically handle node failures, Redis process failures, and proxy failures.
+Failover typically completes within a few seconds.